Trademarks and brand strategy

 • Signifies the consistent quality of those goods or services to consumers.

 So, for example, if a company invented the next great search engine and branded it XYZAFDCXQ Search Product, that company is not effectively branding because the brand is confusing, lengthy and non-distinguishable.
-Compare that to Google, Yahoo or Porsche, all which create an immediate, consistent brand image in most user’s minds through a combination of look and feel, logos and naming.
+Compare that to Google, Yahoo, or Porsche, all of which create an immediate, consistent brand image in most users’ minds through a combination of look and feel logos and naming.

 The four-tier brand strategy approach